 Lara likes hers with some sliced black 'owals' (olives) in too, which again you can buy pre-sliced if required!
 We love these with a big, substantial salad including leaves and as many fresh salad veg as you can muster - tomatoes, radishes, cucumber, mushrooms, grated carrot, spinach, fennel, beetroot etc etc. Chuck some ready-made guacamole on there too.
 Yum!

-I think each of those meals, even for a hungry family of four, would cost about a fiver each.
+Each meal, even for a hungry family of four, would cost about a fiver each.
 Especially when you have extra time on holiday to shop at local markets etc for the salad and vegetables.
 I hope that's inspired your holiday catering ideas!
-But I have only given you five ideas, because you've definitely got to have at least one night off with a take-away or a meal out!

 Post brought to you in association with Thomson Al Fresco